Kinetic modeling of knowledge and wealth dynamics in national and global markets: Boltzmann equations for wealth and knowledge evolution in national markets

 The rigorous derivation of \eqref{FP} follows the arguments of Refs.~\cite{cordier2005kinetic,toscani2006kinetic,pareschi2014wealth}.
-We remark that the balance conditions $\delta^2/\lambda(x)=\delta^2/\beta(v)=cost$ are precisely those that, in the limiting equation, preserve the interplay between knowledge and wealth through the intensity function $\lambda(x)$ and $\beta(v)$ and retaining the influence of randomness via the variance of $\kappa$.
+We remark that assuming the functions $\lambda(x)$ and $\beta(v)$ are of the same order of magnitude as $\delta^2$ ensures that, in the limiting equation, the interplay between knowledge and wealth, mediated by the intensity functions $\lambda(x)$ and $\beta(v)$, is preserved, while the influence of randomness is retained through the variance of $\kappa$.
 Analogously, the balance $\sigma^2/\gamma=\sigma^2/\bar{\eta}=cost$ ensures that the limiting equation preserves the effects of saving, represented by $\gamma$, and of risk, captured through both the mean of $\eta$ and the variance of $\mu$.
 Finally, substituting \eqref{drift_Ax}–\eqref{drift_Av} into \eqref{FP} yields the explicit Fokker–Planck equation.

 where

 If the mean of the random variable $\eta$ vanishes, i.e. $\bar{\eta}=0$, and also $\beta(v) = 0$\,\, $\forall v \in \mathbb{R}_+$, one recovers the kinetic model proposed in Ref.~\cite{pareschi2013interacting}.
 Nevertheless, despite its seemingly simpler structure compared to \eqref{gen_kin_eq_sym}, the analytic characterization of the steady state of \eqref{FP_2} remains challenging.
 In the following, we focus on a partial analysis of \eqref{FP_2}, considering separately the steady-state distributions with respect to the two microscopic variables, wealth $v$ and knowledge $x$.